The 13 Most Common Nutrient Deficiencies (and How to Fix Them)

 This fat-soluble vitamin gets overshadowed by vitamins C and A as an antioxidant.
 But vitamin E is just as crucial for its role as a free radical scavenger that protects cell membranes and other delicate fats in your body from oxidizing.

 In fact, vitamin E even allows other antioxidants like vitamin C to work optimally.
-And by preventing oxidative stress, vitamin E supports brain health and could reduce your risk of developing dementia or Alzheimer’s disease later in life.
+And by preventing oxidative stress, vitamin E supports brain health.

 While you can get some vitamin E from foods like sunflower seeds, almonds, spinach, and avocados, most people benefit from a 15-20mg daily supplement containing the natural d-alpha tocopherol form.